damianmcclure/CryptCord/README.md

 # CryptCord
 BetterDiscord plugin for encrypting &amp; decrypting messages with private key.

+## Tampermonkey Version
+It's not in working order.
+Please consider fixing it.
+From what I've seen it has these issues:<br>
+1) Doesn't wanna paste text into the textarea on Firefox.
+2) It won't get the actual textarea text in the Tampermonkey wrapper.

 ## Instructions
 1) Replace the key in Plugin Settings
 2) Share this key with another person (preferrably thru another platform so discord doesn't see your messages)